lvieirajr/mongorest/README.md

         run_simple('localhost', 8000, app)

 Now we just had to instantiate the app as a `WSGIDispatcher` passing it our list of resources. <br />
-Then we started our server and the API is ready.
+Then we started our server and the API is ready. <br />

 Now lets go for an example that is a little bit more complex: